 Many countries are working to close the gender gap and to develop policies to reverse this trend.
 A prime example is Japan, where Prime Minister Shinzō Abe has made enhancing the role of women in the economy a national priority.
 His government aims to increase the presence of women working in science and engineering, as well as to develop policies that empower women to progress in their careers.

 The Nuclear Energy Agency (NEA) encourages its membership to explore ways of attracting, recruiting and retaining women in science and technology, as well as enhancing the conditions and prospects for women and girls at every stage of their education and careers.
-In this regard, the NEA is pleased to work with Japan's National Institutes for Quantum and Radiological Science and Technology (QST) in co-organising a two-day workshop, which will take place in conjunction with QST's first International Symposium "Quantum Life Science" on 25-26 July 2017 in Chiba, Japan.
+In this regard, the NEA was pleased to work with Japan's National Institutes for Quantum and Radiological Science and Technology (QST) in co-organising a two-day workshop, which took place in conjunction with QST's first International Symposium "Quantum Life Science" on 25-26 July 2017 in Chiba, Japan.

 *OECD (2015), The ABC of Gender Equality in Education: Aptitude, Behaviour, Confidence, OECD Publishing, Paris, p.20.